salaheddinek/video-editing-py-script/README.md

 This script shows a list that contains all other scripts, and let you select which one you want to use to display its help.
-It also allows you to update all the scripts (network needed) So, this is the only command you need to **memorize**.
+It also allows you to update all the scripts (network needed).
+So, this is the only command you need to **memorize**.

 To use it, just execute: